mariajudson/US_malaria_analysis/README.md

 ## Objectives

-1. Identify states and counties with the highest reported malaria burden in 2016 and 2017
+1. Identify states and counties with the highest reported malaria burden in 2016 and 2017;
-2. Compare disease distribution between both years at state and county level
+2. Compare disease distribution between both years at state and county level;
-3. Quantify absolute and relative year-over-year changes to detect emerging trends
+3. Quantify absolute and relative year-over-year changes to detect emerging trends;
-4. Flag data quality considerations across years
+4. Flag data quality considerations across years;
-5. Deliver an interactive dashboard for exploratory surveillance analysis
+5. Deliver an interactive dashboard for exploratory surveillance analysis.

 ---